Succeeding With Your Lawyer image

 Nothing can stop the man with the right mental attitude from achieving his goal; nothing on earth can help the man with the wrong mental attitude.

 When meeting or speaking with your attorney, give him a detailed, truthful account of the circumstances that led to the charges.
-Resist the temptation to express your indignation, your anger, or your anxiety to him.
+Resist the temptation to express your indignation, anger, or anxiety to him as you answer his questions.
 A lawyer, after all, is not a therapist.
-And he will speak to maybe five or ten clients a day.
+He will speak to five to ten clients a day.
 If each one of his clients insisted on venting his feelings to him, he would emotionally exhausted and have precious little left to fight for them.
-It's in your best interests to have the man or woman you are counting on feeling emotionally strong, indeed indomitable, as he marches into court.
+It’s in your best interests to have the man or woman you are counting on feeling emotionally strong, indeed indomitable, as he marches into court.

 Your lawyer can best help you if he understands the facts and he will best grasp the nuances of the circumstances if you calmly answer his questions.
 If you have strong feelings about your case or the charges, express them to a friend or a therapist.
-Your criminal defense attorney will appreciate it and, more than likely, work even harder on your behalf.
+Your criminal defense attorney will appreciate it and, more than likely, have the energy to work even harder on your behalf.